Irish Terrier vs Irish Water Spaniel: Complete Comparison (2026)

 Health and Lifespan Comparison

 Irish Terrier has a typical lifespan of 13-15 years, while Irish Water Spaniel lives approximately 12-13 years.
 Health profiles differ significantly between these dogs.
-Irish Terrier is predisposed to Orthopedic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Irish Water Spaniel faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Irish Terrier is predisposed to joint-related conditions and other breed-specific health issues, with associated veterinary costs for monitoring and treatment.
+Irish Water Spaniel faces its own health challenges including hip and joint concerns along with other health conditions common in this breed.
+Both breeds have similar counts of documented health predispositions, with different specific conditions and different management needs.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health